Following up on my previous post, Barong Boys, I followed Yande to his village where a huge Barong blessing ceremony was held that night.

 At some point, traffic had to be stopped for about 20 minutes as ceremonies were going on in the middle of the road but the Balinese have accepted it as a way of their life and were rather understanding when they had to wait to pass through.

-Overall, it was a joyous occasion and I was privileged to had been a silent observer of this entire procession.
+Overall, it was a joyous occasion and I was privileged to have been a silent observer of this entire procession.